OGKingFox/crowns/README.md

 ## Installation & Usage

-Assuming you are using a [supported browser](https://caniuse.com/#feat=custom-elementsv1), you shouldn't have any issue or additional requestments past loading the script anywhere in your HTML (global template or layout wrapper)
+Assuming you are using a [supported browser](https://caniuse.com/#feat=custom-elementsv1), you shouldn't have any issue or additional requirements past loading the script anywhere in your HTML (global template or layout wrapper)

 ```html
 <script src="https://unpkg.com/@myosrs/crowns@latest"></script>